 The budget is adopted by the Board of Aldermen.
-Amendments can be made of the approval of the Board.
+Amendments can be made on the approval of the board.
 A budgetary comparison is presented for the general fund consistent with accounting principles generally accepted in the United States of America.

-Pension Schedules:
+Pension Schedules

-- (1) There were no changes in benefit terms. - (2) In 2016 and later, the expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015.
-In 2016, the expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2016.
-Withdrawal rates, preretirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience.
-In 2016, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
-Finally, the price inflation and investment rate of return assumptions were changed from 3.5% to 3.0% and 8.0% to 7.75% respectively.
+- (1) There were no changes in benefit terms. - (2) Changes of assumptions - 2017 - o The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022. - o The wage inflation assumption was reduced from 3.75% to 3.25%. o Preretirement mortality, withdrawal and disability retirement rates were also adjusted to more closely reflect actual experience. - o Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience. - 2016 - o The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%. - 2015 - o The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP2000 Mortality Table, which was used prior to 2015. - The expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - o Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - o Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.